 The diverse array of options that a law degree opens can be pursued as per one’s interests and inclinations.
 It can be a gateway to not only money and success but also to power and respect.
-The stream of law one decides to focus on goes a long way in determining the nature of work they’d end up doing and to an extent, also the amount of money they’d earn.
+The stream of law, one decides to focus on and goes a long way in determining the nature of work they’d end up doing, and also the amount of money they’d earn.
 So it is essential to know the scope of a law degree to realistically gauge your abilities and goals against the specialisation you want to pursue.

 a.
 Here are the important law specialisations

 This subject deals with significant areas of litigation including damage suits, guardian disputes, deeds, wills, individual rights and conflicts etc. This specialisation has an excellent scope for private practice, although it also offers good job opportunities with government and private bodies.